top of page

 How Life Took Its First Steps on Land

-How Amphibians and Reptiles Paved the Way for Vertebrates
+How Amphibians and Reptiles Shaped the Evolution of Life on Land

-Amphibians and reptiles play a central role in the history of life.
+Amphibians and reptiles play a key role in the story of life on Earth.

-In our sessions, children learn which adaptations allowed amphibians to make this transition, and why they still depend on water for reproduction today.
+In our sessions, children learn which adaptations allowed amphibians to take this first step, and why they are still tied to water when it comes to reproduction.

-amphibians and reptiles are two completely different groups of animals.
+amphibians and reptiles are completely different groups of animals, with distinct biology and life strategies.

 Dragon Land – Discovering Mexico’s Reptile Diversity

-In our lessons, children learn why Mexico is one of the most biodiverse countries on Earth — especially when it comes to reptiles.
+In our lessons, children discover why Mexico is one of the most biodiverse countries on Earth — especially when it comes to reptiles.

-More than 1,000 known species live here: snakes, lizards, turtles, and crocodiles — many of them found nowhere else in the world.
+With more than 1,000 species of snakes, lizards, turtles, and crocodilians, Mexico holds an incredible diversity — including many species that exist nowhere else in the world.

-We explain in a child-friendly way how this richness came to be: Mexico’s unique position between two continents, its incredible variety of landscapes — from mountains and deserts to tropical rainforests — and the climatic changes that have shaped these habitats over millions of years.
+Mexico’s position between two major continents, its wide range of habitats — from high mountains and dry deserts to tropical forests — and the long history of climate shifts that shaped these ecosystems.

-This helps children understand why Mexico is a global biodiversity hotspot — and why protecting species here is especially important
+This gives children a clear picture of why Mexico is considered a global biodiversity hotspot — and why protecting these species and their habitats is so important.

 6.jpg